Get all the latest data for Japan

 Can I own land in my own name in Japan right now?

-Yes, foreigners can own land in their own name in Japan, including the land underneath a detached house or an empty plot purchased for future development.
+Yes, a foreign individual can own land in Japan in their own name in 2026, including the freehold land under a house or villa.

 By the way, we cover everything there is to know about the land buying process in Japan here.